mackyle/markdown/syntax.md

 If the first list item uses numbers the list style will be `decimal`.
 If the first list item uses a roman numeral then the list style will be either `lower-roman` or `upper-roman` depending on the case used.
-Similarly for any non-roman letter you get `lower-alpha` or `upper-alpha`.
+Similarly for any non-roman letter you get `lower-alpha`, `upper-alpha` or `lower-greek`.

-However, if later list items change the style, an attempt is made to modify the list item style for that item which should be effective in just about any browser available today.
+However, if later list items change the style, an attempt is made to modify the list numbering style for that item which should be effective in just about any browser available today.

 Similarly if a list item "skips ahead" an attempt is made to skip the list number ahead which again should be effective in just about any